libvips/libvips/README.md

 If libspng is not present and libpng is, libvips will load PNG files with libpng.
 It will always save PNG files with libpng.

-### libimagequant
+### libimagequant, quantizr

-If present, libvips can write 8-bit palette-ised PNGs.
+If one of these quantisation packages is present, libvips can write 8-bit palette-ised PNGs and GIFs.

 ### ImageMagick, or optionally GraphicsMagick

-If available, libvips adds support for loading all libMagick-supported image file types.
+If available, libvips adds support for loading and saving all libMagick-supported image file types.
 Use `--with-magickpackage=GraphicsMagick` to build against graphicsmagick instead.

 Imagemagick 6.9+ needs to have been built with `--with-modules`.
 Most packaged IMs are, I think.